 The data holder then must disclose, to the accredited person, the required consumer data it is authorised to disclose, and may (but is not required to) disclose the voluntary consumer data it is authorised to disclose.
 The data is disclosed in machine-readable form and in accordance with the data standards.

+Consumer data requests made to accredited data recipients

+If a request is made to an accredited data recipient, the accredited data recipient:

+• may (but is not required to) seek the CDR consumer’s consent to disclose the requested CDR data; and

+• once that consent is obtained, may (but is not required to) disclose that CDR data to the accredited person.

-For the banking sector, special rules apply where there are joint account holders.
+For the banking sector, special rules apply in relation to requests made to data holders where there are joint account holders.
 These are set out in Part 4 of Schedule 3.

-A fee cannot be charged for the disclosure of required consumer data, but could be charged for the disclosure of voluntary consumer data.
+A fee cannot be charged for the disclosure by a data holder of required consumer data, but could be charged for the disclosure by a data holder of voluntary consumer data, or by an accredited data recipient for disclosure of any CDR data.

+Division 4.2—Consumer data requests made by accredited persons to CDR participants

+Subdivision 4.2.1—Preliminary

-4.2Consumer data requests made by accredited persons—flowchart
+4.2 Consumer data requests made by accredited persons to CDR participants—flowchart

-The following is a flowchart for how an accredited person makes a consumer data request under this Part:
+The following is a flowchart for how an accredited person makes a consumer data request to a CDR participant under this Division.

-Division 4.2—Consumer data requests made by accredited persons
+Subdivision 4.2.2—Requests to seek to collect CDR data from CDR participants

 4.3 Request for accredited person to seek to collect CDR data

 (1) This rule applies if: